Industry partners can accelerate market entry for technology startups.

 Never disclose any confidential information before your prospective partner signs an NDA.

-If you’re affiliated with an institution, ask the Technology Transfer Office if they have a ready-to-go form, or download our free form of mutual (two-way) NDAto be used with prospective partners.
+If you’re affiliated with an institution, ask the Technology Transfer Office if they have a ready-to-go form, or use our free two-way NDA.

 5. Be strategic with outreach